YLTsai0609/YLTsai0609-Data_Structures_and_Algorithms_In_Depth_using_python/note/section_6/75_quick_sort.md

 # Pivot

-* the elemenys to the left of povit are smaller than the pivot
+* the elements to the left of povit are smaller than the pivot
-* the elemenys to the right of povit are larger than the pivot
+* the elements to the right of povit are larger than the pivot

 <img src='../asserts/75_1.png'></img>

-element 92 could consider as a pivot(this definition will be useful when the problem is devided into small chunk)
+element 92 couldn't consider as a pivot(this definition will be useful when the problem is devided into small chunk)

 <img src='../asserts/75_2.png'></img>